navipartner/docs/content/en/docs/np_pay/explanation/emergency_mpos/index.md

 ---
 title: "NP Retail Emergency mPOS overview"
-description: "NP Retail Emergency mPOS is an application designed to help customers process payments when Business Central (BC) or the internet is unavailable.
+description: "NP Retail Emergency mPOS is an application designed to help customers process payments when either Business Central (BC) or the Internet is unavailable.
 This app ensures business continuity by allowing transactions even in emergency situations."
 lead: ""
 date: 2025-02-04T13:53:20+01:00
 lastmod: 2025-02-04T13:53:20+01:00